 'The Devastation Is Widespread.'
-Iowans Continue To Struggle In Aftermath Of Storm
+Iowans Continue To Struggle Following Deadly Derecho

 Thousands of Iowans are still coping with the aftermath of a storm that pummeled the state last Monday with 100-mile-per-hour winds — a storm that flattened corn and soybean crops, damaged grain elevators and leveled banks, churches and homes.